giancambo/benperk.github.io/msdn/README.md

 + [Using KUDU with Microsoft Azure Web Apps][AZA1]
 + [Enabling Failed Request Logging on a Windows Azure Web Site][AZA2]
 + [Enable logging on your Windows Azure Web App – App Service from Visual Studio][AZA3]
++ [404 File or directory not found when mapping custom domain to an Azure App Service, Server Error][AZA4]

 ## Azure Functions
 + [How (I) would handle a timeout in Azure Function][AZF1]